aplural/samiasaleem-hug/README.md

 ## About my colleagues

 ### What qualities do you particularly value in your colleagues?
-* Drivers of their own career.
+* Coming prepared
-* I like people that seek clarity.
+* Drivers of their own career
-* Folks that keep videos on even if they never speak to show that you are paying attention.
+* Folks that keep videos on even if they never speak to show that you are paying attention
-* Being honest, even if it's hard.
+* Being honest, even if it's hard
-* Voicing what you want to change.
+* Voicing what you want to change
-* Voicing what is working.
+* Voicing what is working
-* Giving people praise and positive feedback at the right times.
+* Giving people praise and positive feedback at the right times
 * Folks that raise the bar and others around them
 * Recognizing the work of others - teamwork makes the dreamwork ✨